-A stretch of shoreline along the Albania coast from Vlorë (Vlore) and Palasë (Palasa) in the North to Sarandë (Saranda) and Ksamil in the South – the Albanian Riviera; that’s where you’ll find the best-hidden beaches in Europe.
+There stretch of shoreline along the Albania coast from Vlorë (Vlore) and Palasë (Palasa) in the North to Sarandë (Saranda) and Ksamil in the South – the Albanian Riviera; that’s where you’ll find the best-hidden beaches in Europe.
 Our guide has them all and much more info!

-The coast of Albania is the perfect place for a holiday with history, natural beauty, and friendly faces.
-The UNESCO sites such as the Butrint Archaeological Site and National Park date back to the times of the ancient Greeks and Romans’ times.
-It is at the beautiful Drymades and Jale Beaches is where you’ll get the suntan to show your friends back home.
+There are UNESCO sites such as the Butrint Archaeological Site and National Park that date back to the ancient Greeks and Romans’ times.
+It is at the beautiful Drymades and Jale Beaches where you’ll get the suntan to show your friends back home.

 Best Time To Visit The Albanian Riviera

 The Albanian Riviera is full of tourists during July and August when the weather is the warmest.
-(It averages around 28 to 30 °C at day and 18 to 20 °C at night.)
-But given that peak season in Albania sees lesser crowds than other European countries, the masses won’t make much of a difference.
+(It averages around 28 to 30 °C during the day and 18 to 20 °C at night.)
+But given that Albania’s peak season sees lesser crowds than other European countries, the masses won’t make much of a difference.

 Spring from April to June and Fall from September to October are the best times to visit the Albanian Riviera as the weather is not too cold or too warm.

-Winter season from November to March sees fewer tourists with nighttime temperatures dropping to 2 °C. If you like the cold though and don’t mind skipping the beach on your trip, winter is beautiful for a visit as well.
+The winter season, from November to March, sees fewer tourists, with nighttime temperatures dropping to 2 °C. If you like the cold, though, and don’t mind skipping the beach on your trip, winter is beautiful for a visit as well.

 What To Do On The Albanian Riviera